simpsondl/TSpeg/README.md

 4. find_outcomes_lDS004_driver.s

 ### Required hardware and software
 To run the full pipeline requires a SLURM HPC environment (see section "Running Full Pipeline on Demo Data" for details).
-Instructions for calculating individual epegRNA editing efficiencies with just a local R installation are given in section "Running Edit Characterization Locally" below.
+Instructions for calculating individual epegRNA editing efficiencies with just a local R installation are given in section "Running Edit Characterization Locally" below (tested on Windows 11, macOS Ventura, and macOS Sonoma).

 This pipeline was developed and tested on Slurm 18.08.8 but should be compatible with other versions.
 Pipeline has been tested using R version 3.6.1 as well as version 4.2.0; compatability with other versions is likely but not guaranteed.